agenteo/agenteo.github.com/source/_posts/2013-07-16-building-and-maintaing-large-ruby-on-rails-applications-for-3-years.md

   - /using-plugins-as-components-of-a-large-ruby-on-rails2-application/
 ---

-In 2008 I was working on a large Rails 2 application for about 3 years and since following framework conventions wasn't bringing the best results I switched to a plugin structure the precursor of current engines.

-Sometime we deliver small size projects without thinking architecture but simply sticking to framework conventions--a good part of Rails popularity is due to those conventions but I will explain how diverging from them was beneficial to this large project.

-Thanks to Ben and Red Ant to let me use the project as a use case.
+Sometime we start building projects avoiding architecture and following framework conventions but diverging from that helped managing a Rails project growing for about 3 years.

+Some Rails shortcoming have been fixed since then and I will link to the latest techniques but **recognizing when to diverge from the conventional approach is still challenging and important to prevent an unmaintainable application**.
+Do it too early and you will over engineer too late and the refactoring will be expensive.

+The initial development went on for about 10 months with a team of two backend developers, two frontend plus designers and a project manager.
+After launch the application was constantly extended and maintained for the 24 months I was on the team.

 ## The project

-The site we were about to rebuild was showing static content to users and enabling discussions on a forum--the new version was going to introduce a strong social interaction to the content.
-For example the original baby name finder component was browsing a list of names and their meaning but its new version was also allowing shortlisting, voting names, sharing with family, weekly popularity graphs.
-We had similar enhancements to several other content areas that I will refer to as verticals some examples are: promotions, kids activities, recipes finder.
+We were about to rebuild a multinational brand site dedicated to pregnancy and newborn content with social interactions delegated to a forum--the new version was adding custom social functionalities within the content--the original baby name finder for example was browsing a list of name meanings but its new version was also allowing members to shortlist, vote names, share with family, generate weekly popularity graphs.

-I don't remember why but we decided against gradually deploying verticals and instead rebuild all the key ones to match the existing site and do a big bang release--we knew that after release the stakeholder was going to invest in even more verticals.
+We decided against a gradual deliver and instead **rebuild all the existing vertical areas** dedicated to specific subjects: baby names, promotions, kids activities, kids recipes each served within a unique segment: `/baby-names`, `/promotions`, `/kids-activities`, `/kids-recipes`--after that the stakeholder intended to invest in even more verticals.

-Somebody decided to use a pre build PHP **forum** to reduce the scope and a Rails **CMS** called Radiant to handle purely static content--the remaining verticals where part of a single Ruby on Rails application that I will call **core**--finally nginx was proxying the segments to the correct upstream.

-The project rebuild went on for about 10 months with a team of two backend developers, two frontend plus designers and a project manager.
-From now on I will only talk about development on **core**.

-## A sufficient approach
+## Initial approach

-Keeping code for different verticals in the same `/app/models` or `/app/controllers` was going to become unmaintainable very quickly so we agreed to use subdirectories.
-This is an example of models and controllers with subdirectories roughly mapped to verticals.
+Before starting development we agreed that keeping code from different verticals in the same controllers and models directory would obfuscate their boundaries and we decided to use subdirectories mapped to verticals ie. `/app/models/babynames_models`, `/app/controllers/babynames`, `/app/views/babynames` containing all code specific to baby names--this allowed us to quickly find vertical related code and reduce merge conflicts while developing in parallel.

 {% highlight bash %}
 $ ls -l app/models